Robert Zajonc: Career

 After the end of World War II, he immigrated to the United States, where he applied for undergraduate admission at the University of Michigan.
 Under probation, he was accepted.
 In 1955, he received his Ph.D. from the University of Michigan, where he was a professor for nearly four decades, until 1994.
 During his time there, he held the positions of Director for the Research Center of Group Dynamics in the 1980s and Director of the Institute for Social Research in the 1990s.
 He then became Professor Emeritus of Psychology at Stanford University.

 Personal life and death

 Zajonc's first marriage, to Donna Benson, ended in divorce.
 He had three sons with Benson: Peter, Michael, and Joseph Zajonc.
-He spent the rest of his life with his second wife, Hazel Rose Markus, a social psychologist at Stanford, known for her contributions to cultural psychology.
+He spent the rest of his life with his second wife, his own doctoral student that was 26 years younger, Hazel Rose Markus, a social psychologist at Stanford, known for her contributions to cultural psychology.
 Zajonc had one child with Markus, a daughter named Krysia.
 He died in Stanford, California from pancreatic cancer on December 3, 2008, at the age of 85.